Browse Listings

 With a style Celtic Rock legends Horslips termed ‘Bog Gothic’, a genre the artist is happy to embrace and propagate, Paul will release the first of these albums, produced by Hugh Christopher Brown, through Wolfe Island Records, on June 19th 2020, making Paul the label’s very first East-of-the-Atlantic signing.

 As Paul says, “after a lifetime spent shifting between music, writing, visual art and film I am doing what I want to do at an age some might say I should know better.
 Nothing can deliver instant satisfaction like writing, recording and performing a song you wrote for a live audience.
-Making this album has been a ‘never too late’ dream come true for this aging rocker who finally found his voice.”
+My return to making music has been a never too late dream come true for an aging rocker who finally found his voice.